What is public relations?

 - Measuring Public Relations

-- The PESO Model in Public Relations
+- The PESO Model in PR

 - The Biggest Challenge in Public Relations